FDA approves new drug to protect babies from RSV

 One hurdle health authorities have worked to plan out is how the safety of nirsevimab will be monitored between the FDA and CDC.

-Some states also may not be able to include nirsevimab in their immunization registries, complicating efforts to track who has gotten the infusions.
+Some states also may not be able to include nirsevimab in their immunization registries, complicating efforts to track who has gotten the injection.

 "There will be a robust monitoring process in place for nirsevimab to include CDC and FDA, and collaboration between the two agencies, to make sure that safety information or the data are analyzed," the CDC's Tom Shimabukuro said last month.